Support: Create a bootable USB

 Once you completed creating your bootable USB drive, you can use it to

 list Windows drivers.
-Even if you can't boot Windows you can still retrieve Windows and
+Even if you can't boot Windows you can retrieve

 Office product keys and list Windows drivers.